Docker for SDL

 Up to now we have been running Docker manually.
 This works as long as every developer remembers to run the tests, but people get rushed.
 The real value of automated tests are that they can be run by the repository system such as GitLab.
 This is known as continuous integration, or more often, as CI.
 In this context, “integration” means integrating all of the pieces of the code together and ensuring the integrated system works; i.e., passes all tests.

-The basic strategy is to build out a test suite that can be run from Docker and then set up a pipeline to execute that test suite on each commit, or at least each commit to your dev and main branches.
+The basic strategy in projects is to build out a test suite that can be run from Docker and then set up a pipeline to execute that test suite on each commit, or at least on each commit to your dev and main branches.
+However, we could be more efficient in how we applied docker in the above examples.
+The next sections talk about speeding up CI.

 Setting up a GitLab Runner